Germany: Masks mandatory in Bundestag as Berlin coronavirus cases rise | DW | 06.10.2020

 The German parliament has made it compulsory for politicians to wear masks, as cases of coronavirus accelerate in the capital.
 Four districts in Berlin are now classified as high-risk zones.

-Members of the German parliament, the Bundestag, will be required to wear mouth and nose coverings, beginning on Tuesday morning.
-The decision was taken by Bundestag President (effectively the house speaker) Wolfgang Schäuble, who said "the pandemic is still very serious."
+Members of the German parliament, the Bundestag, will be required to wear mouth and nose coverings beginning on Tuesday morning.
+The decision was taken by Bundestag head Wolfgang Schäuble, who said "the pandemic is still very serious."

-The restrictions in parliament coincide with several regions in Berlin struggling with an above-average caseload, with several German states implementing or threatening quarantine periods for residents who visit affected areas of the capital.
+The new restrictions coincide with several regions in Berlin struggling with an above-average caseload, with several German states implementing or threatening quarantine periods for residents who visit affected areas of the capital.

 The requirement will remain in place until at least January 17, 2021 and a fine of up to €5,000 ($5,890) can be handed out to those lawmakers who ignore the regulations.
 The rules apply in every room of the building, not just the main chamber, and masks can only be removed when people have taken their seats, 1.5 meters apart from one another.